André Birotte Jr.: Early life and education

 Birotte was born in Newark, New Jersey, in 1966 to Haitian immigrants.
-Birotte graduated from Tufts University with a Bachelor of Science degree in psychology and received his Juris Doctor from Pepperdine University School of Law.
+Birotte graduated from Tufts University with a Bachelor of Science degree in psychology in 1987 and received his Juris Doctor from Pepperdine University School of Law in 1991.

 Career

 After graduating from law school, Birotte was a deputy public defender in Los Angeles.
-In 1995, he became an Assistant United States Attorney.
+In 1995, he became an assistant United States attorney.
 Four years later, he joined Quinn Emanuel Urquhart & Sullivan where he represented individuals charged with white collar crime.

 Birotte was appointed to the United States Attorney's office by President Barack Obama and confirmed by the Senate in February 2010.
 He was sworn in on March 4, 2010.
 Judge Terry J. Hatter, Jr. administered the oath.
-Birotte was the first African-American United States Attorney for the Central District.
+Birotte was the first African-American United States attorney for the Central District.
 He supervised an office of 275 prosecutors.

 Major cases

-Birotte was the United States Attorney investigating charges against former cyclist Lance Armstrong for defrauding of the government, drug trafficking, money laundering and conspiracy.
+Birotte was the United States attorney investigating charges against former cyclist Lance Armstrong for defrauding of the government, drug trafficking, money laundering and conspiracy.
 He dismissed the case without comment on February 3, 2012.
 Armstrong reacted to the decision by stating "I am gratified to learn that the U.S. Attorney’s Office is closing its investigation.
 It is the right decision and I commend them for reaching it."
 The federal investigation had been ongoing for two years prior to its dismissal by Birotte.
 On February 5, 2013, Birotte stated that Armstrong's subsequent admission that he took drugs was no reason to reopen the original investigation.

 Federal judicial service

 On April 3, 2014, President Obama nominated Birotte to serve as a United States district judge of the United States District Court for the Central District of California, to the seat vacated by Gary Allen Feess, who assumed senior status on March 13, 2014.
 He received a hearing before the United States Senate Judiciary Committee on May 20, 2014.
 On June 19, 2014, his nomination was reported out of committee by a voice vote.
 On July 16, 2014, Senate Majority Leader Harry Reid filed a motion to invoke cloture on Birotte nomination.
-The Senate invoked cloture on July 22, 2014 by a 56–43 vote.
-Later that same day the Senate voted 100–0 to confirm Birotte.
-He received his federal judicial commission on August 8, 2014.
+On July 22, 2014, the Senate invoked cloture on his nomination by a 56–43 vote.
+Later that day, Birotte was confirmed by a 100–0 vote.
+He received his judicial commission on August 8, 2014.
 He was sworn in the same day.